chevah/geck/content/review.rst

 After the merge request and review was approved you need to merge your branch into master.

-After your review request was approved, you can send your branch to PQM and conduct a test_review::
+After your review request was approved, you can send your branch to and conduct a test_review::

     paver test_review

-The PQM will check your branch and the results of the tests will be published in the PR.
+Paver will check your branch and the results of the tests will be published in the PR.

-**Test failures during PQM test review:**
+**Test failures during test review:**

 There is ticket https://trac.chevah.com/ticket/4091 where we should report any test failure which we suspect that is not related to our branch.